Published in

 10. Mistress and Maid.

-This composition of Jan Vermeer depicts an elegant mistress and her maid discussing a love letter they received.
-Throughout the scene, yellow dominates in the woman’s graceful fur-lined overcoat, and blue dominates in the maid’s apron and silk tablecloth.
-Adding pearls to her wardrobe, the beautiful mistress looks stunning.
+This composition of Johannes Vermeer depicts an elegant mistress and her maid discussing a love letter they received.
+Throughout the scene, yellow dominates the woman’s graceful fur-lined overcoat, and blue dominates the maid’s apron and silk tablecloth.
+Adding pearls to her wardrobe, the mistress looks stunning.
 Her hair is nicely tied in a bun.
 She is probably writing a letter to her lover.
 Those days when the letter was so prevalent, it was a notable element in all of Jan’s works.

 The conversation between the maid and mistress may be about the unknown letter they received.
-The dilemma about the letter is highlighted through the expression anatomy of the subjects.
+The dilemma about the letter is highlighted through the expressional anatomy of the subjects.

 Mistress and Maid by Jan Vermeer